nickbrazeau/nickbrazeau.github.io/content/authors/nickbrazeau/_index.md

 - Researchers
 - Visitors
 ---
 I am an infectious diseases fellow at Duke University Hospital pursuing a PSTP fast-track.
 As an ID physician (trainee), I am interested in why some individuals experience more severe illness and how these differences shape transmission dynamics.
-I want to integrate these two fields to identify and disrupt the pathways that allow infections to spread within- and between-hosts.
+I want to integrate these two domains to identify and disrupt the pathways that allow infections to spread within- and between-hosts.